ChaseHickman/Statistical-Learning/GLM-Generalized-Linear-Models/Statistical-Inference/Test_Statistics_and_Degrees_of_Freedom.md

 Degrees of freedom in the model are the number of data-points minus the number of estimated coefficients.

-E.g. if I have 7 hats and wear a different had each day of the week, I have six degrees of freedom because, on the final day, I have no choice in which hat to wear.
+E.g. if I have 7 hats and wear a different hat each day of the week, I have six degrees of freedom because, on the final day, I have no choice in which hat to wear.